- Intellectual or Artistic Interest

 Poor Social Skills

-Because of their limited fields of interest and a low emotional ability, Asperigans feel isolated through most of their childhood and into adulthood.
+Because of their limited fields of interest and low emotional ability, Asperigans feel isolated through most of their childhood and into adulthood.
 Aspergians do try to make friends, but they are often either temporarily successful or completely unsuccessful due to their lack of social skills.
-In the end, they sometimes display a lack of interest or even curiosity for the discussions, thoughts and opinions of the people they temporarily befriend.
+In the end, they sometimes display a lack of interest or even curiosity for the discussions, thoughts, and opinions of the people they temporarily befriend.

 The Development of Harmful Psychological Problems

-The potential for development of harmful psychological disorders typically occurs during puberty or immediately thereafter.
+The potential for the development of harmful psychological disorders typically occurs during puberty or immediately thereafter.
 The most common disorders are anxiety and depression.
 Unfortunately, young Aspergians have a high rate of suicide that may be directly related to anxiety and depression.
 The only other demographics with a higher suicide rate for teenagers is transgender and homosexual individuals.

 Many of the above-mentioned traits are not always the easiest to deal with, but there are also many, great traits that can accompany this initial step on the autism spectrum.
 Detail orientation that is above the likes of the average person is one of those very useful perks.
 There are countless occupations, sports, hobbies, and other pursuits in which a high degree of attention to detail directly translates to the potential for great success.